 Our family law practice is dedicated to ensuring that every father understands his rights and has the support he needs to enjoy those rights.
-If you need a fathers’ rights lawyer in Maryland, contact us to learn how we can help.
+If you need a fathers’ rights lawyer in Upper Marlboro, Largo, or beyond, contact us to learn how we can help.

 Legal Paternity and Fathers’ Rights

 Many fathers fear going to court over paternity or custody disputes because they believe family courts always favor the mother.
 Although this may have been true in the past, recent years have witnessed a shift in family law to protect the fathers’ legal rights.

 Before you pursue your legal rights as a father, consider if you have established legal paternity, which grants you the legal rights you expect to have as the biological father of your child.
 If you and the mother were married at the time of your child’s birth, you already have established paternity in Maryland.